Democrats hoping Biden can provide West Coast election boost – KION546

 In Oregon, progressive challenger Jamie McLeod-Skinner topped Rep. Kurt Schrader in the Democratic primary even though Biden endorsed the incumbent.
 The district, which stretches southeast from Portland, leans Democratic, but Republican Lori Chavez-De Remer is hoping to prevail.

-In Los Angeles on Thursday, Biden hit a tiny eatery called Tacos 1986 with Democratic Rep. Karen Bass, who is now running to be the city’s mayor, and Los Angeles County Supervisor Hilda Solis.
-The president picked up tacos and quesadillas for lunch and was charged half-price, only $16.45.

-Biden offered $60, saying the rest should go to pay for the next customer.

-The president will head to Oregon for events Friday and Saturday.
-His agenda in both places: rally Democrats and raise campaign money for the party, while promoting his administration’s accomplishments, including last year’s infrastructure package and the more recent health care, environment and social spending legislation.
+Biden was in California on Thursday and scheduled to head to Oregon on Friday for events into Saturday.
+His agenda: rally Democrats and raise campaign money for the party, as well as promoting his administration’s accomplishments, including last year’s infrastructure package and the more recent health care, environment and social spending legislation.

 Democrats also hope their pledges to protect abortion rights will resonate after the Supreme Court overturned the Roe v.
 Wade decision.